AgentSlang/agentslang.github.io/pages/install.md

 # Installation
-	we use this version of these softwares for the running agentslang Java JDK 1.8 (jdk-8u191-windows-x64)
+	we use specific versions of these softwares in AgentSlang Java JDK 1.8 (jdk-8u191-windows-x64)
 		Python 3
 		gradle-4.10.2-bin